Canada's Drag Race: Contestants

-There have been a total of 58 contestants featured in five seasons of Canada's Drag Race so far with Priyanka, Icesis Couture, Gisèle Lullaby, Venus and The Virgo Queen being crowned Canada's Next Drag Superstar.
+There have been a total of 70 contestants featured in six seasons of Canada's Drag Race so far with Priyanka, Icesis Couture, Gisèle Lullaby, Venus, The Virgo Queen, and Van Goth being crowned Canada's Next Drag Superstar.
 Contestants have returned to compete on other editions of the Drag Race franchise, including on RuPaul's Drag Race: UK vs. the World, RuPaul's Drag Race All Stars, and RuPaul's Drag Race Global All Stars.

 Post-production

 Drag Ball and Drag Superstars

 Separately from the production of the series, all of the queens from the season participated in Pride events for both Pride Toronto and Fierté Montreal, presented as online streaming specials due to the COVID-19 pandemic in Canada.
 The Toronto event, Drag Ball presented by Crave, was streamed on June 27, and the Montreal event, Drag Superstars, was streamed on August 14.
 The Toronto special was directly produced by Crave; the Montreal event was produced by a separate company, but received some production assistance and sponsorship from Crave and the Canada's Drag Race production team.